Meins321/DIY-VAN-CONTROL/README.md

 - Webasto - W-bus integration.

-Quick Start.
+Quick Start. - Self install
 1. Install Node.js & Node-red
 2. Import the MainFlow
 3. Setup your ports.
 Setup your modules.
-4. Import the modules you want to use
+4. Import the flows
+5. Toggle all Flows you don´t use to inactive
+6. install the used nodes:
+  - node-red-contrib-ads1x15
+  - node-red-contrib-binary
+  - node-red-contrib-ds18b20-sensor
+  - ncd-red-comm